AgentsUnited/topic-selection-engine/README.md

 #### JAVA

 The web service was tested with OpenJDK 11.
+It also seems to work well with Java 8.

 https://jdk.java.net/archive/